stjepanjurekovic/awesome-serverless/README.md

 * [Build a Serverless React Application](https://buttercms.com/blog/what-is-serverless-and-how-to-use-it-in-practice) - A full understanding of serverless architecture and how to use it in practice.
 * [Learn Azure in a Month of Lunches, Second Edition](https://www.manning.com/books/learn-azure-in-a-month-of-lunches-second-edition) - In this fully updated and new edition, you’ll get hands-on practice with the basics, including setting up cloud-based virtual machines, deploying web servers, and using hosted data stores.
 * [Learn Docker in a Month of Lunches](https://www.manning.com/books/learn-docker-in-a-month-of-lunches) - A tutorial to get essential skills to use Docker in Linux, Windows, and Mac environments.
+* [Learn Docker in a Month of Lunches, Second Edition](https://www.manning.com/books/learn-docker-in-a-month-of-lunches-second-edition) - The core skills you’ll need to do most Docker tasks in just 22 short lessons.
 * [Knative in Action](https://www.manning.com/books/knative-in-action) - A book on how to build more complex and capable serverless applications with Knative.
 * [Getting Started with Kubernetes](https://www.manning.com/books/getting-started-with-kubernetes) - A hands-on guide to Kubernetes using Google Kubernetes Engine service.
 * [Cloud Operations](https://www.manning.com/books/cloud-operations) - A book that provides a holistic approach to CloudOps.